-5 essential Rules for Nurses planning your Summer Holidays
+5 Rules for Nurses When Planning Your Summer Holidays

 1. Pack the essentials: Nurses leave the scrubs and uniforms at home.
 Or do we even need to tell you.
 Try to pack light you don’t want to be hit with the hefty extra baggage allowance from airlines.
 Only pack the essentials not the kitchen sink

 Sun cream at least factor 30, sunglasses, clothes, First aid kit, thermometer, medication, blood pressure monitors, isolation gowns, beauty essentials and sandals.
 Leave the medicine press at home and pack just the essentials.
 Packing light means you can save money checking bags in so don’t get hung up on bringing too much.
 In the heat less is more literally.
 You won’t have loads of washing when you return home too.

 2. Diet and exercise: Don’t leave your Bikini Nursing body regime to last minute you will end up crash dieting or bursting a blood vessel on the tread mill in the gym.
 Plan your diet and exercise a couple of months in advance.
 Keep it simple fresh fruit, veg and lots of water.
 Working eating healthy around your nurse job is a nightmare especially night shifts.
 Try to plan meals for your breaks and avoid coffee before you clock off and try get the Zzzz’s in when you go home.